hanlinwu/SADN/readme.md

-# Scale-Aware Dynamic Network for Continuous-Scale Super-Resolution
+# Learning Dynamic Scale Awareness and Global Implicit Functions for Continuous-Scale Image Super-Resolution

 The code will be uploaded soon.